Terminator: Dark Fate: Development

 Cameron was involved with the film as of January 2017 and Ellison was searching for a writer among science fiction authors with the intention that Miller direct.
 Later in the month, Ellison said there would be an announcement regarding the future of the franchise before the end of the year, adding that it was going to be in a direction that would provide "the continuation of what the fans really wanted since T2".
 In July 2017, Cameron said that he was working with Ellison to set up a trilogy of films and supervise them.
 The intention was for Schwarzenegger to be involved, but also to introduce new characters and "pass the baton".

 Pre-production

 On September 12, 2017, Skydance Media confirmed that Tim Miller would direct the new Terminator film which was initially scheduled for a theatrical release on July 26, 2019.
-The film's budget was approximately $185–$196 million, split roughly three ways between Skydance, Paramount Pictures and 20th Century Fox, all of which were production companies for the film.
+The film's budget was approximately $185–$196 million, split roughly three ways between Skydance, Paramount Pictures and 20th Century Fox.
 Chinese company Tencent Pictures joined the project as a co-financier in April 2018, ultimately financing ten percent of the budget.
-Tencent was a production company on the project and also handled the film's distribution, marketing and merchandising in China.
-TSG Entertainment and James Cameron's Lightstorm Entertainment were also involved in the film's production.
+Tencent also handled the film's distribution, marketing and merchandising in China.
+TSG Entertainment and Cameron's Lightstorm Entertainment were also involved in the film's production.